Emergent complexity and rhythms in evoked and spontaneous dynamics of human whole-brain models after tuning through analysis tools: Materials and Methods

-The auto-correlation function was used to evaluate the temporal correlation of a signal with itself across varying time lags.
-In this study, we applied it to channel signals from both TUN and DEF configurations, considering lags up to \qty{120}{\ms}.
-The analysis focused on identifying the largest auto-correlation peak at $\text{lags} \neq 0$, and the corresponding \textit{optimal} value of the lag was recorded for further analysis.
-Analogously, the cross-correlation function was employed to quantify the similarity between signals originating from different brain nodes across varying time lags, up to \qty{120}{\ms} also in this case.
-This analysis allowed us to extract two key measures for each pair of nodes: functional connectivity $\mathbb{FC}$, defined as the peak value of the cross-correlation function, and functional lag $\mathbb{FL}$, corresponding to the lag (in \unit{\ms}) at which the peak occurred, where the sign of the lag reflects the direction of the interaction.
-For each unordered pair of nodes ($i,j$), two sets of $\mathbb{FC}$ and $\mathbb{FL}$ values were then computed: one where node $i$ led node $j$ (node $i$ shifted back relative to $j$) and the other where $j$ led $i$.
-This approach resulted in the functional connectivity matrix $\mathbb{FC}$, and the functional lag matrix $\mathbb{FL}$, which are potentially non-symmetric, thereby capturing the directionality of interactions between brain nodes.
+The auto-correlation function quantifies the temporal correlation of a signal with itself across varying time lags.
+In this study, we apply it to channel signals from both TUN and DEF configurations, considering lags up to \qty{\pm 120}{\ms}, in steps of \qty{1}{\ms}.
+The analysis focuses on identifying the largest auto-correlation peak at $\text{lags} \neq 0$, and the corresponding \textit{optimal} value of the lag is recorded for further analysis.
+Analogously, the cross-correlation function is employed to quantify the similarity between signals originating from different brain nodes across varying time lags, also in this case up to \qty{\pm 120}{\ms} in steps of \qty{1}{\ms}.
+This analysis allows us to extract two key measures for each ordered pair of nodes: functional connectivity $\mathbb{FC}$, defined as the peak value of the cross-correlation function, and functional lag $\mathbb{FL}$, corresponding to the lag (in \unit{\ms}) at which the peak occurred, where the sign of the lag reflects the direction of the interaction (e.g., a negative lag between nodes $i$ and $j$ would indicate a directional relation from $i$ to $j$).
+In general, this approach results in non-symmetric $\mathbb{FC}$ and $\mathbb{FL}$ matrices, thereby capturing the directionality of interactions between brain nodes.
+Hence, we quantify such asymmetry as $\mathbb{FC}_{\mathrm{asym}} \equiv \mathbb{FC} - \mathbb{FC}^{\intercal}$ and $\mathbb{FL}_{\mathrm{asym}} \equiv \mathbb{FL} - \mathbb{FL}^{\intercal}$, where ${(\cdot)}^{\intercal}$ denotes the matrix transpose.
+In particular, the matrix $\mathbb{FC}_{\mathrm{asym}}$ captures directional differences in communication, with positive values $\mathbb{FC}_{\mathrm{asym},ij} > 0$ indicating that node $i$ exerts a stronger influence on node $j$ than vice versa, and negative values $\mathbb{FC}_{\mathrm{asym},ij} < 0$ indicating the opposite.
+To derive a nodal asymmetry score, we finally compute the sum of asymmetry values across each row of $\mathbb{FC}_{\mathrm{asym}}$, thus projecting the 2D representation of the matrix into 1D vectors, and yielding a single asymmetry score per node: